SYME STUDENT LIFE

 Q. Is there a supermarket nearby?

-Yes.
-Supermarkets, SYME and the post office are within walking distance of each apartment.
-The Himeji station is about a 15 minute walk from SYME.
+A: Yes!
+Supermarkets, convenience stores, and a post office are all within walking distance.
+Kotesashi Station is about a 15-minute walk from SYME.

 Q. Are meals offered at SYME?